El Malpais Hiking & Cave Tour

 El Malpais Hiking & Cave Tour | An In Depth Exploration of New Mexico Badlands

 This unforgiving land, however, is far from barren.
-The Zuni and Acoma tribes have been utilizing this land for hundreds of years by farming on the mesas and collecting seeds among the basalt.
+The Zuni and Acoma pueblos have been utilizing this land for hundreds of years by farming on the mesas and collecting seeds among the basalt.
 The Spanish settlers in the area established small townships along the edges of the badlands for lumber harvesting, and while most of these small villas became ghost towns, others still survive to this day.

-Then, our next stop is the Xenolith and Bat caves, which allow you the opportunity to don a headlamp and helmet, climb into a lava tube, and explore the twisted and rocky world below the surface.
+Then, our next stop is the Xenolith and Bat caves, which allow you the opportunity once again to don a headlamp and helmet, climb into a lava tube, and explore the twisted and rocky world below the surface.
 This is a good point to enjoy your healthy gourmet pack lunch from Hotel Chaco while enjoying amazing views of these ancient magma lava flows.

 We look forward to unveiling this example of why New Mexico is nicknamed the Volcano State.
 Book now if you’d like to ponder how long-ago volcanoes created the craggy colorful otherworldly basalt landscape found throughout New Mexico’s borders.